Gen Z, the stage is yours…

-While direct-to-consumer (DTC) brands have typically courted a wealthy Millennial audience, with their fluency in social media, we can reasonably expect this business model to remain popular amongst Gen Z founders.
+While direct-to-consumer (DTC) brands have typically courted a wealthy Millennial audience, with their fluency in social media, we can reasonably expect this business model to remain popular amongst founders who are part of this generation.
 A close focus on customer connection is a key marker.
-Gen Z are ambitious – they respect the need to know their market, and to deliver a “next level” customer experience – after all, they’ve been raised in the age of Artificial Intelligence (AI) and personalized marketing themselves.
+This group is ambitious – they respect the need to know their market, and to deliver a “next level” customer experience – after all, they’ve been raised in the age of Artificial Intelligence (AI) and personalized marketing themselves.
 Standards here are high and ever-advancing tech is here to help.

 As consumers, Gen Z have long been associated with the search for ease, convenience and a seamless transaction.
 These preferences are reflected in the business models they create – we build what we desire!